jpmckinney/information_request_summaries_and_responses/README.md

 Download the attachments for responses (over 40 GB as of late 2015):

     ruby ca_bc_scraper.rb -a download --no-cache

-Calculate the number of pages disclosed:

-    ruby ca_bc_scraper.rb -a number_of_pages

 ### Newfoundland and Labrador